Gavintra Photijak

-She graduate bachelor's degree from Bangkok University.
+She graduated bachelor's degree from Bangkok University.

 Pageantry

 She represented Thailand in the Miss Universe 2008 pageant held in Nha Trang, Vietnam, where her Muay Thai inspired costume won the Best National Costume Award.
 However, she did not place in the Top 15.
 The pageant was won by Dayana Mendoza, of Venezuela.

 Photijak is the fourth Thai woman ever won the Best National Costume Award in the Miss Universe pageant, the first being Saengduan Manwong in 1969, Porntip Nakhirunkanok in 1988 and Chananporn Rosjan in 2005.